 There’s no argument over how centralization can increase corporate efficiency.
 The ability to bring business activities under one roof enables firms to reduce costs, create economies of scale, and streamline operations.
 So when DBS Bank Ltd. (DBS) made the strategic decision to centralize its Trade Finance operations in the late 1990s, it wasn’t a question of whether – but rather, with whom – to centralize.

-Right solution at right time
+The right solution at the right time

 Following a rigorous evaluation process involving several vendors, it became clear to DBS that Surecomp’s IMEX Trade Finance Banking System was the way to go.
 “IMEX came just at the right time,” says David Faulkner, DBS’s Managing Director of Transaction Services.
 “The system gave us the technological piece of the solution that was needed to restructure our Trade Finance department.”